DawidWraga/davstack/packages/store/README.md

 ### Acknowledgements

-Davstack Store wouldn't be possible without the incredible work done by the Zustand creators.
-We'd also like to give a shout-out to [Zustand X](https://github.com/udecode/zustand-x) for inspiring some of the code in this library.
+Davstack Store wouldn't be possible without the incredible work done by [Daishi Kato](https://github.com/dai-shi) and other zustand contributors.
+We'd also like to give a shout-out to [Zustand X](https://github.com/udecode/zustand-x) for inspiring some of the initial code in this library.

 ### Contributing